hoangduytran/blender-manual/manual/sculpt_paint/brush/brush_settings.rst

    You can also enter the strength numerically with the number keys.

    :bl-icon:`stylus_pressure` (Strength Pressure)
-      Brush strength can be affected by enabling the pressure sensitivity icon, if a supported tablet is being used.
+      Adjusts the strength based on the stylus pressure when using a :ref:`Graphics Tablet <hardware-tablet>`.
    :bl-icon:`brushes_all` (Use Unified Strength)
       Use the same brush *Strength* across all brushes.